Septic Services in League City, TX

 Hurricane and Flood Exposure

 The Galveston County Health District (GCHD) is the local permitting authority for septic systems in the League City area.
 You need a valid permit and approved plan to construct, alter, repair, extend, or operate a septic system.
-Residential permits cost $310 (effective October 2025), which includes the $10 state septic system charge.
 The process requires a completed application, a site evaluation form performed by a licensed site evaluator or professional engineer, and an inspection by the GCHD designated representative (schedule 24 hours in advance).

-For aerobic and other alternative systems, the homeowner must provide a copy of their maintenance contract to the Health District, which costs a one-time $125 filing fee.
-GCHD keeps that contract on file for the life of the system.
+For aerobic and other alternative systems, the homeowner must provide a copy of their maintenance contract to the Health District.
+GCHD keeps that on file for the life of the system.
+The permit fee includes the $10 state septic system charge.

 All systems must comply with TCEQ's 30 TAC Chapter 285, and the permitting authority has 30 days to approve or deny your application.
 For questions, contact the Galveston County Health District Environmental Health Services at 409-938-2411.